→ 3.40 → Laredo → 4.40km → El Puntal

 July: Día del Carmen on the 16th.

-In Laredo the camino follows two options, and in this instance the alternative route is part of a series of options that appear further to the west.
+In Laredo the camino follows two options, and in this instance the alternate route is part of a series of options that appear further to the west.

 At issue is the best way to cross the broad estuary between Laredo and Santoña.
 The official camino requires the use of a ferry between the two, a journey which may not suit everyone.